owenhoagie/VNL-Predictor/README.md

 - **Automated Data Collection:** All player statistics are gathered using custom Python webscraping scripts, ensuring up-to-date and accurate data from official sources.

 ## Webscraping Approach
 A major technical challenge was collecting player statistics from websites where the data is embedded in JavaScript-rendered content.
-To solve this, I built custom Python scripts using **Selenium** and **ChromeDriver**.
+To solve this, I built custom Python scripts using **Selenium**.
 This allowed the scraper to fully render pages in a real browser, interact with dynamic elements, and extract the required information reliably—something that traditional requests-based scraping could not achieve.
 The result is a robust, automated pipeline for keeping the dataset fresh and complete.

 ## Technologies Used
 - React & TypeScript
 - Vite
 - Chart.js
 - PapaParse (CSV parsing)
-- Python (Selenium, ChromeDriver webscraping)
+- Python (Selenium webscraping)
 - CSS Modules

 ## Why This Project?